This is a question that we get quite often, and the answer is a little bit involved from a technical standpoint.

 On the other hand, our software controls for these factors within our dashboard.

-If you choose a broad location such as "United States", you'll see results that are an "average" of what a user in any given locale in the US would see.
+If you choose a broad location such as "United States", you'll see results that can be considered an "average" of what a user in any given locale in the US would see.
 If you choose a more targeted location, such as Skokie, Illinois, US, then you'll see results that will be extremely accurate for an average user searching from that city.

 Some competitors use algorithms that strip out location data from the search entirely.
 The problem with this approach is that it doesn't return realistic results.
 Google has moved so far in the direction of providing geographically influenced search results that it's unlikely anyone would ever see SERP results in the real world without geography used as a ranking factor.

-So by excluding geographic data entirely, these competitors are providing artificial results that no real world human searching in Google would ever be likely to see, and that are useless for tracking your actual real-world rankings.
+So by excluding geographic data entirely, these competitors are providing artificial results that no real-world human searching in Google would ever be likely to see, and that are useless for tracking your actual real-world rankings.
+For this reason, we always tie your rankings to the location(s) of your choice.

-2. Our algorithm is able to collect SERP results that are free from any influence of your personal browsing history.
+We collect SERP results that are free from any influence of your personal browsing history

-They use this information to personalize the SERPs that are displayed for any given query from your browser.
-Great for you as a random person browsing the Internet.
-Not so great when you're trying to get accurate SERP information.
+They use this information to personalize the SERPs that are displayed for any search that you make.
+This is great when you're actually searching for information because it will likely give you results that are personally relevant to you.
+However, this is not so great when you're trying to get accurate SERP information.

-As mentioned previously, one popular misconception is that by using Chrome's "Incognito" mode, you're doing the same thing, and returning results free from the influence of your personal search history and location based data.
+As mentioned previously, one popular misconception is that by using Incognito mode, you're able to stop your results from being personalized, to get information free from the influence of your personal search history and location-based data.
+However, Incognito mode does not hide who you are from the websites and search engines you're using.